 Ever heard disparaging remarks about “too-perfect” houses, or people living in “showhomes”?
-Well I’ve certainly joined in with those conversations, yet there’s a part of me that craves that kind of minimalistic order.
-I’ve always been more of a “let it pile up for weeks then panic” kind of housekeeper as opposed to a Monica-from-Friends type, so I set about looking for some tips on how to keep interiors spotless with simple day-to-day routines.
+Yet some of us crave that kind of minimalistic order.
+There are some of us that let it pile up for weeks then panic when we have guests coming round and there are the Monica from Friends type.
+So we have set about looking for some tips on how to keep interiors spotless with simple day-to-day routines.

 To routine or not to routine?

-If you’re like me, and travel about a lot, there’s no point in setting a weekly routine, as it’s just going to go awry quite quickly.
-Also, I often like to spend my weekends thoroughly relaxed and avoiding onerous tasks of any kind, so having cleaning scheduled in every weekend is a no-no as well.
-Having said that, if you’re the kind of person who works well with set routines, it’s a great idea to have a look at the many online examples of weekly cleaning routines.
-Following one of these means that you do a bit a day, and everything gets sorted with minimal planning time.
-But what if a weekly routine doesn't work for you?
+If you are someone who works hard and has a social life to match, it is hard to set a weekly routine as your ‘spur of the moment lifestyle’ can change this routine quite quickly.
+Also, it’s nice to try and keep your weekends free so you can thoroughly relax and avoiding onerous tasks of any kind, so having cleaning scheduled in every weekend can become a chore.
+However, if you’re the kind of person who works well with set routines, it’s a great idea to have a look at the many online examples of weekly cleaning routines which means that you do a bit a day, and everything gets sorted with minimal planning time.

-…that’s where the list comes in.
-You simply keep a list of small tasks (perhaps pinned to the fridge) and pick a couple to do each day that you’re at home, or not on a day off.
-The feeling of “choice” will appeal to your inner rebel.
-Obviously things like cleaning bathroom appliances will need doing more often than deep-cleaning jobs such as dusting blinds.
+Keeping a list of small tasks (perhaps pinned to the fridge) and picking a couple to do each day that you’re at home, or not on a day off can really help fitting the small cleaning jobs that pile up at bay.
+Obviously, things like cleaning bathroom appliances will need doing more often than deep-cleaning jobs such as dusting blinds.

 So how often should we do each cleaning snippet in order to maintain a somewhat perfect living environment?
-Well, washing up has to be done daily, or rather straight after you’ve eaten, and add to this wiping surfaces, sweeping the floor, and shining your kitchen sink and draining board.
-As for general tidying, housekeeping mavens recommend just always picking up after yourself, then you never have to have a big tidy – high ideals indeed.
+Washing up has to be done daily, or rather straight after you’ve eaten, add to this wiping surfaces, sweeping the floor, and shining your kitchen sink and draining board.
+As for general tidying, housekeeping just picking up after yourself can really help, then you never have to have a big tidy.

-Finally we come on to the more deep-cleany type of stuff, the key to keeping thing looking spotless long term.
+Finally, the more deep-clean stuff and the key to keeping things looking spotless long term.
 These are things that need doing every 2-6 months-ish.
-That’s cleaning kitchen cupboards, dusting skirting boards and doors, cleaning the fridge, hoovering under sofa cushions, cleaning windows, and cleaning blinds.
-I’m sure you can think of some more, but for me personally, that’s more than enough to be getting on with for now.
+Cleaning kitchen cupboards, dusting skirting boards and doors, cleaning the fridge, hoovering under sofa cushions, cleaning windows, and cleaning blinds etc.